In addition to my private practice, I am the College Counsellor at Trinity College, University of Cambridge, a post I have held since 2010.

 Though my approach to therapy is primarily existential-phenomenological, I also have training in CBT and integrative therapy, including psychodynamic and person-centred models, and I draw on these when I feel they may be helpful to my clients.

 My supervision training took the form of a Diploma in Integrative Supervision of Individuals and Groups at The Grove.

 Background & Experience

 Before embarking upon a career in psychotherapy & counselling I trained at the Guildhall School of Music & Drama and spent several years working as a theatre Stage Manager on plays, operas and West End musicals.
-Theatre is still my passion and I was a professional member of the Theatre Judging Panel for the 2010 Laurence Olivier Awards.
+Theatre is still my passion, and I recently served as a professional member of the Theatre Judging Panel for the Laurence Olivier Awards.

 Since retraining as a psychotherapist, in addition to my private practice in Cambridge I have also worked for the Terrence Higgins Trust, the Claremont Psychotherapy Service, the Student Counselling Service at Goldsmiths, University of London, the Nuffield Health Cambridge Hospital and in private practice in London.
 Though I see clients from all walks of life, I have particular experience of working with sexual minority clients, students, academics, actors, people working in the arts and in the public eye, and those affected by HIV & Aids.